 As Amazon and other retailers have pushed for faster and faster order fulfillment, workers have paid the price.
 A headline in The Atlantic put it bluntly: Ruthless Quotas at Amazon Are Maiming Employees.
 The need for speed has left workers injured and even dead.
 Sudden eCommerce growth during COVID-19 put even more pressure on fulfillment warehouse staffers.
 California may soon enact a law that limits warehouse quotas to protect workers.

-The good news is that 3PL services companies are developing different business models for eCommerce warehouses.
+The good news is that 3PL services companies (otherwise known as third-party logistics) are developing different business models for eCommerce warehouses.
 Fulfillment companies like Red Stag Fulfillment have found that treating employees well is a good business model.
 Let’s hope there’s a lot more of that in the decade ahead.